top of page

 Act 2:22-23 LEB "Israelite men, listen to these words!
 Jesus the Nazarene, a man attested to you by God with deeds of power and wonders and signs that God did through him in your midst, just as you yourselves know— (23) this man, delivered up by the determined plan and foreknowledge of God, you executed by nailing to a cross through the hand of lawless men.

-Samuel Barth, in his article, 'The True Sin of Korah', makes an interesting observation.
+In his article, 'The True Sin of Korah', Samuel Barth makes an interesting observation.

 It seems to me that the greatest failure and transgression of Korah was not that he raised concerns—or even challenges—to the leadership of Moses, nor that he raised questions about the leadership structures emerging among the Israelites.
 The sin of Korah was in thinking of himself as “outside the community”; he betook himself and his followers from being part of the People of Israel, and they became a faction, catalysts for further factionalization.